linagora/tmail-flutter/docs/user-guide/profile.md

 (1) Enter the email address to which you want to forward your emails.
 You can input multiple email addresses

-(2) Click `Add recipient` buton to save your changes, there will be a successfull notification
+(2) Click `Add recipient` button to save your changes, there will be a successful notification

 (3) Choose whether to keep a copy of forwarded emails in your original inbox: By default, the toggle is enabled.
-   - When you enable this toggele, when a new email arrives in your inbox, it is automatically forwaded to the list of recipients below and the email is till in your inbox.
+   - When you enable this toggle, when a new email arrives in your inbox, it is automatically forwarded to the list of recipients below and the email is till in your inbox.
 This could be helpful in some cases as:
       -  Consolidating Emails: Forward emails from multiple accounts to a central inbox for easier management.
       -  Backup: Automatically forward emails to a backup email address
       -  Forward emails at work to a personal mailbox in your vacation to ensure you don't lose important messages.
       -  Handle your departure
       - ...
-   - When you disable the toggle, when a new email arrives in,  it is automatically forwaded to the list of recipients below and the email is not kept in your inbox.
+   - When you disable the toggle, when a new email arrives in,  it is automatically forwarded to the list of recipients below and the email is not kept in your inbox.

 ![Group 15 (2)](https://github.com/user-attachments/assets/dc0c9be1-aae6-49a5-ad5d-63f998e737c0)